EsterChang/CS4641/index.md

 algorithm’s performance out to be more optimistic than it really is.
 For now, we believe that we’ll want to pay attention to our f-measure as this value will take into account both precision and recall.

+### Results

+### Discussion

+If we are able to predict medical insurance cost, the government and people can decide on what actions to take or policies to implement to help reduce medical insurance costs and increase coverage.
+It will also aim at finding out what factors medical insurance companies place most importance on when determining insurance costs, which will allow people to reduce costs based on what factors they can control.

+### References